IMPORTANT IMMUNIZATIONS CHANGES

 - Staff and students who are ill will be sent home.
 Staff and students are to stay home until they are fever-free for at last 24 hours without the use of fever-reducing medication (for example: Tylenol, Motrin).

 - Seasonal and H1N1 flu vaccines will be encouraged for students and staff.
-The seasonal flu vaccination is now available and should be obtained as soon as possible from your health care provider or health department, if recommended by your physician.
-The H1N1 vaccine should be available in late fall of this year.
+The seasonal flu vaccination is now available and should be obtained as soon as possible from your healthcare provider or health department, if recommended by your physician.

 Parents, you can help us by: